 - b.
-Resource cost classifications between demand and energy will be reflected in the rates in the following ways: - i.
-1. Energy and demand classification factors for Tacoma's existing hydro resources will be determined by operating characteristics of the resources. - ii.
-2. Power purchases from the Bonneville Power Administration (BPA) will be classified between demand and energy based on the new resource rate for BPA. - iii.
-3. Demand and energy classification will reflect the incremental value to the Utility at the time of purchase of all new resources and existing resources not covered in 1 or 2 above.

-Rates for New Large Loads

-The execution of a written power service contract with Tacoma Power is required for service under the New Large Load designation.

-Rates for a New Large Load will be based on:

-The energy, demand, delivery, customer, and other charges of Tacoma Power's Contract Power (CP) rate, or its successor rate, plus a marginal cost adder of 15 percent that will be effective for a period of ten consecutive years from the beginning of service.
+Resource cost classifications between demand and energy will be reflected in the rates in the following ways: - 1.
+Energy and demand classification factors for Tacoma's existing hydro resources will be determined by operating characteristics of the resources. - 2.
+Power purchases from the Bonneville Power Administration (BPA) will be classified between demand and energy based on the new resource rate for BPA. - 3.
+Demand and energy classification will reflect the incremental value to the Utility at the time of purchase of all new resources and existing resources not covered in 1 or 2 above. - c.
+Rates for New Large Loads - A New Large Load is a new or expanding existing load greater than 8 MW but less than 20 MW within a twelvemonth period.
+Rates for new or expanding existing loads greater than 20 MW within a twelve-month period require a negotiated contract to be approved by the Public Utility Board. - 2.
+The execution of a written power service contract with Tacoma Power is required for service under the New Large Load designation. - 3.
+Rates for a New Large Load will be based on: - a.
+The energy, demand, delivery, customer, and other charges of Tacoma Power's Contract Power (CP) rate, or its successor rate, plus - a marginal cost adder of 15 percent that will be effective for a period of ten consecutive years from the beginning of service.
 After ten consecutive years of service, the New Large Load will become a standard Contract Power, or successor rate, customer.
-The marginal cost adder is based on Tacoma Power's next-resource cost levelized over a tenyear period.
+The marginal cost adder is based on Tacoma Power's next-resource cost levelized over a ten-year period.